-Each property is fitted with a Kensa Shoebox ground source heat pump installed as part of a micro district system; each heat pump is connected to a shared ground loop.
-Typically each micro district heat network consists of one borehole feeding two properties.
+Each property is fitted with a Kensa Shoebox ground source heat pump installed as part of a district system; each heat pump is connected to a shared ground loop.
+Typically, each district heat network consists of one borehole feeding two properties.

 As part of the heating upgrade, all properties were also fitted with new skinny unvented hot water cylinders, specified to fit within the existing cylinder cupboard.
 Radiators were installed in each room fitted with TRV’s and new simple-to-use controls allow residents to have full control over when they require heating and hot water and what temperatures they require, which is improving tenants’ overall quality of life.

 In addition, the contract also incorporated the following:

 - Sure stops fitted to incoming mains supply;

 - Triton mixer showers fed by the new unvented hot water cylinder.
 Triton installed to reduce running cost, improve performance and reduce service and maintenance cost compared to electric showers;

 - Soffits completely removed and replaced with uPVC as part of installation process;